byexamples/byexample/docs/how_to_extend.rst

 The Finder class
 ----------------

-Now we ensample all the pieces together.
+Now we ensemble all the pieces together.
-We need to create a class, inheret from ``MatchFinder``, define a ``target`` attribute and implement two methods:
+We need to create a class, inherit from ``MatchFinder``, define a ``target`` attribute and implement two methods:

 .. code:: python